 - (ii) It shall be preserved by pasteurization or by using preservatives specified in Food Safety and Standards (Food Product and Food Additives) Regulations, 2011 and shall be free from coliforms and pathogenic microorganisms.

 - (iii) Water added in the preparation of wine shall not be more than 30 ml per kg of grape or fruit.

 - Wine may be ameliorated by adding separately or in combination, dry sugar or jaggery (not more than 20 percent) before, during or after fermentation.

 Part-4 – Beer

-Beer is a fermented alcoholic beverage made from barley malt or other malted grains, sometimes with added adjuncts like wheat, maize, corn, rice or other cereal crops, and with hops or hop extracts to impart a bitter taste and flavour.
-Depending upon the ethyl alcohol content, beer maybe classified as under:
+Beer is a fermented alcoholic beverage made from barley malt or other malted grains, sometimes with added adjuncts like wheat, maize, corn, rice or other cereal crops, and with hops or hop extracts to impart a bitter taste and flavor.
+Depending upon the ethyl alcohol content, the beer may be classified as under:

 - Regular or Mild–Abv more than 0.5 percent up to 5.0 percent.

 - Strong – Abv more than 5.0 percent up to 8.0 percent.

 Beer may also be of the following types based on the yeast used during fermentation:

 - Lager: beer is prepared by using bottom fermenting yeast and matured at low temperature.
 It can be found in colors from light to dark.
 Pilsner is a type of lager beer which is light in color and has a medium hop flavor.